okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 ### Controlling sounds on game objects

 Add another empty game child and add the audio but select `play on awake` off.

+To make sounds 3d, we need to change the spatial blend.